joetanx/load-balancing-cyberark/README.md

 ```console
 vi /usr/libexec/keepalived/nginx-ha-check.sh
 ```
-- The HA check script will `curl` to the PVWA virtual IP - thsi script returns `0` if curl is successful
+- The HA check script will `curl` to the PVWA virtual IP - this script returns `0` if curl is successful
 ```console
 #!/bin/bash
 curl -Lk https://192.168.0.10 -o /dev/null -s